appcircleio/appcircle-docusaurus/docs/publish-module/publish-walkthrough-for-app-store/index.md

 #### Rollback Options

-If needed, rollback to a previous version of your app or pause a release to address any issues.
-Appcircle provides [**Cancel Submission**](/publish-module/publish-information/cancel-submission) and [**Reject Binary**](/publish-module/publish-information/reject-binary) feature, if version faced an issue or the wrong binary was send to release process, user can reject binary or cancel the current submission with Appcircle.
+If needed, you can rollback to a previous version of your app or pause a release to address any issues.
+Appcircle provides [**Cancel Submission**](/publish-module/publish-information/cancel-submission) and [**Reject Binary**](/publish-module/publish-information/reject-binary) features.
+If a version faces an issue or the wrong binary was sent for release, you can reject the binary or cancel the current submission in Appcircle.

-- User can cancel the submission on App Store Connect if the binary has send to review.
+- You can cancel the submission on App Store Connect if the binary was sent for review.

 <Screenshot url='https://cdn.appcircle.io/docs/assets/BE4255-subCancel.png' />

-- Additionally, binary can be rejected for not include to publish process, and the rejection reason can be seen as tag on binary
+- Additionally, the binary can be rejected to be excluded from the publish process, and the rejection reason is displayed as a tag on binary

 <Screenshot url='https://cdn.appcircle.io/docs/assets/BE4255-rejection.png' />